Personal loans

 When building credit history, keep your oldest accounts open as long as you can.
 Using an old card for small balances (that you pay off in full when it’s due) helps it remain active and contribute positively to your score.

-If you pay rent, consider using rent reporting services as a way to establish a credit history.
-Companies like RentReporters or Experian Boost can report your monthly rent payments to the credit bureaus, allowing you to build credit on payments you're already making.
+If you pay rent, consider using rent reporting services as a way to establish a credit history and improve your credit mix by adding a different type of credit in your file.
+Companies like RentReporters or Experian Boost can report your monthly rent payments to the credit bureaus, allowing you to build credit on payments you're already making and build a more diverse credit history over time.

 With on-time payments and credit utilization being two of the most significant factors that affect your credit score, paying off high-interest debt can be a way to improve your score faster.